wrasdf/ops-homework/README.md

 ## What's this repo.

+- CloudFormation for EC2 Deployment
-- Personal study case for EC2 and ECS deployment
+- CloudFormation for ECS Deployment

 ### Deploy to EC2 instance